ColColonCleaner/DNDTools/README.md

 + Dice and rolls are always visible, even inside hidden zones.

 # OneWorld Fog-Of-War Spawner
-### Latest Version: 2.0
+### Latest Version: 2.1.0

 + Click the button on top and it will spawn a fog-of-war zone and animate it into place.
 + The zone tracks the currently deployed OneWorld map and will perfectly cover it.
 + If OneWorld is not available/deployed it will use the default 'Custom Rectangle' table bounds.
++ Use 'Hide OW Minimaps' to hide the map objects that float above the table in the corner from your players.
++ Use 'Hide OW Hub' to hide the OneWorld hub from your players.

 # One World GridSaver Tokens
 <img src="https://i.imgur.com/7sVcizo.jpg" width="500">

-### Latest Version: 1.0
+### Latest Version: 2.0.0

-+ These GridSaver tokens allow you to save TTS grid size/offset with your OneWorld maps.
++ These GridSaver tokens allow you to save TTS grid settings with your OneWorld maps.
 + When you 'BUILD' the OneWorld map with a GridSaver in it, the grid state that was saved with the token will come back.
 + Injected miniatures will be automatically resized to match the new grid.
++ Use 'Enable Grid Proj.' to enable grid projection on the OneWorld table map.

 # OneWorld LineSaver Tokens
 ### Latest Version: 1.0.2